Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-04-01-jquery-dom.md

 </html>
 ```

 You have to admit, it's definitely shorter!
-I know it's different syntax, but you do some really cool stuff here.
+I know it's different syntax, but you are doing some really cool stuff here.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cfK9I95BYsw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-So, what about if you want to change an item in the DOM?
-Before, we used the equal sign and changed the innerHTML, now we can change it passing a parameter into the method.
+So, what about if you want to change the text of a tag in the DOM?
+Before, we used the equal sign and changed the innerHTML, now we can change it by passing a parameter into the method.
 For example, we can do something like this:

 ```html
 <!DOCTYPE html>